 It is highly unlikely that a firm would be criminally liable for receiving funds from a sanctioned client given the likelihood that it was due to a mistake.
+For example, if a firm receives funds under the mistaken belief that it is permitted under the Legal Fees General Licence, that would be a prima facie violation of the asset freeze, but highly unlikely to be criminal.

 However, civil liability is a risk.